Cesar-Carrio/bible-line/README.md

 # Bible Line 📖

-A simple terminal application that fetches and displays random Bible chapters with beautiful formatting.
+A beautiful terminal application that fetches and displays random Bible chapters with an interactive scrollable interface and colorful formatting.

 ## Table of Contents